szenius/ui-todo/README.md

 ### Run e2e tests

 ```
-yarn start           # if you have not already done so
+yarn start:test           # if you have not already done so
 yarn cypress:open
 ```